+M14.9 ... and how does it look when using environment variables or configurations?

+The log level can also be set (for different scopes) using the datalad.log.level configuration variable, or the corresponding environment variable DATALAD\LOG\LEVEL.
+To set the log level for a single command, for example, set it in front of the command:

+\$ DATALAD\LOG\LEVEL=debug datalad status

+And to set the log level for the rest of the shell session, export it:

+'''

+$ export DATALAD_LOG_LEVEL=debug

+$ datalad status

+$ ...

+You can find out a bit more on env

+'''

-M14.9 and how does it look when using environment variables or configura- tions?
-The log level can also be set (for different scopes) using the datalad.log.level configu- ration variable, or the corresponding environment variable DATALAD_LOG_LEVEL.
-To set the log level for a single command, for example, set it in front of the command: \$ DATALAD_LOG_LEVEL=debug datalad status And to set the log level for the rest of the shell session, export it: \$ export DATALAD_LOG_LEVEL=debug \$ datalad status \$ You can find out a bit more on environment variable in this Findoutmore (page 128).
-The configuration variable can be used to set the log level on a user (global) or system-wide level with the git config command: \$ git configglobal datalad.log.level debug
+You can find out a bit more on environment variable in this Findoutmore (page 125).
+The configuration variable can be used to set the log level on a user (global) or system-wide level with the git config command:

+\$ git config --global datalad.log.level debug